 Webex accommodates on-screen presentations, while maintaining a personal connection with participants.

 Microsoft Teams is a cloud-based platform with chat, video meeting and file-sharing features.
 It works well for internal collaboration meetings or mid-size group meetings outside your organization.
 Similar to Webex, there is an add-on called Whiteboard, which brings a free-form, digital canvas for collaborating within the Teams environment.
 Images can be exported for sharing once the meeting concludes.

 The desktop and smart phone app versions allow for instantaneous group meetings with colleagues in your organization that weren’t previously scheduled.

 Zoom is a more public-facing cloud platform, which has gained immense popularity and notoriety for video conferencing during the pandemic.
-Zoom accommodates larger public group meetings and allows easier toggling of participant videos.
+Zoom accommodates larger public group meetings and allows easier toggling of participant Insights.
 There are free and paid subscriptions, which determine the number of users on a call at one time.

 One strike against Zoom is a recent history of calls reportedly being “hijacked” by uninvited users—a disastrous result for a public meeting.
 A few security best practices to prevent “Zoom bombing” include requiring a password, locking the meeting once all invited participants have joined, disabling the attention-tracking features and avoiding a login through Facebook.

 Zoom allows users to conduct large-group public meetings.

 Skype for Business, which integrates with Microsoft Teams, is best for webinars and internal collaboration.
 It also features a mobile app.

 Go To Meeting also works well for webinars and internal collaboration.
 One unique feature for frequent travelers is commuter mode, which recognizes when your phone is in motion and turns your entire screen into a color-coded audio/mute button.